 Metal is one of the materials with the longest lifespan.
 It can last between 40 and 80 years.
 Slate and tile are even more durable.
-Some slate roofs out there are over a century old.
+Some slate roofs in Pittsburgh are over a century old.

 Any roof can sustain damage under bad weather, but tough materials like slate and metal can withstand some of the harshest weather conditions.

 High winds normally push up shingles along the edges.
 This can loosen them or pull them off completely.
 When you lose a shingle, the adjacent shingles become more vulnerable.
 Wind can also break branches down or loosen chimney bricks, which in turn cause breakage.

 Hail is one of the most destructive weather conditions.
 A hailstorm will throw rocks at your house.
 These rocks are capable of denting metal, cracking tiles, and wearing away the protective granules on asphalt shingles.

 Most roofing materials can generally withstand snow and ice.
 However, heavy conditions may cause cracking.
 Also, melted snow can seep into existing cracks.
 This snow may refreeze and expand, weakening or fracturing tiles and shingles.

 The sun also can influence the lifespan of your roof.
 Intense UV normally breaks down materials over time.
 Asphalt and wood shake are the most vulnerable here.